The-Known-Galaxy/archives/jedi/plagues_and_diseases/imperial_bioweapons_project_i71a/imperial_bioweapons_project_i71a.md

 However, the virus still could be used for immortality, though the method was extremely difficult to successfully complete.
 The Sith pursuing immortality would have to complete a dark ritual.
 The ritual required the Sith to first become infected with the virus, then take a Jedi with a high midi-chlorian count.
-Following this, the Sith, who would die of the virus, would then have to cut out the Jedi’s heart with a Sith Sword.
+Following this, the Sith, who would die of the virus, would then have to cut out the Jediâ€™s heart with a Sith Sword.
 Due to the nature of the heart of such a Jedi, once devoured, the Sith would attain ultimate immortality.